-^{12.} See In re Letter of Request from Crown Prosecution Serv. of United Kingdom, 870 F.2d at 692 (suggesting that letters rogatory are available unless there is a reliable indication that there is a likelihood that proceedings will be instituted within a reasonable time); see also 28 U.S.C. § 1782(a) (providing that, with the exception of criminal investigations, the section only covers "testimony or statement or . . . documents or other things for use in a proceeding in a foreign or international tribunal") (emphasis added).
+^{11.} See Crown Prosecution Serv. of U.K., 870 F.2d at 692 (suggesting that letters rogatory are available unless there is a reliable indication that there is a likelihood that proceedings will be instituted within a reasonable time).
+See also 28 U.S.C. § 1782(a) (providing that, with the exception of criminal investigations, the section only covers "testimony or statement or . . . document or other thing for use in a proceeding in a foreign or international tribunal").